Finding a job these days is harder than ever. There are fewer positions available, and there are many more applicants for each position.

 And in the case they are read, the hiring managers spend seconds glancing over resumes and making their initial decisions.

-In both instances, it might not matter that you have the best skills, and you are well fitted to the position.
+It might not matter that you have the best skills in both instances, and you are well fitted to the position.

 If you have chosen the wrong font for your resume, you can be bypassed because you haven’t used the ideal resume font.